 Motorcycle Insurance Minimum Requirements in Rhode Island

-The Department of Motor Vehicles (DMV) insists that all motorcycle operators have a current motorcycle insurance policy before they operate their cycles.
+The Division of Motor Vehicles (DMV) insists that all motorcycle operators have a current motorcycle insurance policy before they operate their cycles.
 Motorcycle riding can lead to costly accidents, and the DMV must have some level of assurance that you're up to handling the financially responsibility.

 Ways to Establish Financial Responsibility

 You can comply with the state's mandate with a policy that includes bodily insurance and property damage coverage that meets the state's minimum requirements.

 Confused whether your cycle qualifies as a motorcycle under state law?
 Call the DMV at (401) 462-4368 for more information.

 Or, read how the state defines the following vehicles: